Voxelizer allows you to easily generate 2D and 3D paths for your CNC machine. In this tutorial we will see how the 3D milling workflow works.

 First of all, make sure that you are working inside the 3D milling workflow.

-In the Scene editor, under the Material tab, set the dimensions and position of your chunk of material:
+In the Scene editor, under the Material tab, set the dimensions and position of your material.

 Import your model, arrange it, choose the voxel precision and voxelize it.
 A Mesh diagnostic and repair tab is also available on the left.